Report an accessibility problem

 GPA Requirement: None

-Incompatible Majors: BFA in Art (Animation)
+Incompatible Majors: All BFA in art majors

 Other Enrollment Requirements: None